 What it would do: AB 1256 would require the superintendent of public instruction to give recommendations to the Legislature and the governor on best practices for measuring learning readiness and how to use those measures to influence policy for young children.

 Why it’s important: The author wrote, “California does not have a clear definition of what makes pupils ‘learning ready.’
-Without this definition, the impact of California’s early learning programs on learning readiness is unknown.”Bill status: Author put on hold.
-Could return in 2020.
+Without this definition, the impact of California’s early learning programs on learning readiness is unknown.”Bill status: The author pulled the bill and could bring it back next year.

 Child savings accounts (AB 15)